We’ve simplified this site as best we can, but if you get stuck, this jargon buster should help explain the most commonly used terms.

 Defined Contribution Pension

-Builds up a pot to pay you a retirement income based on contributions from you and/or your employer.
+Builds up a pot to pay you a retirement income based on contributions from you and/or your employer, or a third party.
 Includes workplace, personal and stakeholder pensions.

 See Defined Benefit Pension.

 Referred to as 'flexible retirement income' in the Money Advice Service booklet.
 Allows you to use your pension pot to provide a regular retirement income by reinvesting it in funds specifically designed and managed for this purpose.
 The income isn't guaranteed for life but you have the flexibility to make changes to how much you take or to later switch to more secure retirement income products.